racket/rhombus/text/0005-sapling.md

 Identifiers are Java-style with alphanumerics and underscores.
 Operators are sequences of symbolic characters in the sense of `char-symbolic?`, roughly.
-Some operators, including `|` and `:`, are treated specially for indentation and grouping, but that doesn't preclude their use like other operators.
 Numbers are written in some reasonable way distinct from identifiers.
 No spaces are needed between operators and non-operators, so `1+2` and `1 + 2` mean the same thing.
-Function calls, recognized as having no white space between an expression and open parenthesis, are distinct from other forms at the reader level.

 ### Grouping overview